ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 Everything else you want to do, after determining which records belong to the same entity and which don't.
 This definition is a little fuzzy.
-The downstream task is only included in the pipeline schema at all so that combined implementations can jointly do part of the ER task with the downstream task, each informing the other.
+The downstream task is only included in the pipeline schema at all so that combined implementations can jointly do part of the entity resolution task with the downstream task, each informing the other.
 If this kind of joint model isn't necessary, this step can simply output entire datasets